DDG-51 Arleigh Burke - Production Restart

 DDG 51 class production has been extremely stable, with successful serial production at both shipbuilders.
 Despite some setbacks, such as the impacts of Hurricane Katrina at NGSB, the costs associated with DDG 51 class shipbuilding are well understood.
 The Aegis Weapon System has been incrementally developed successfully to add increased capabilities and transition to the use of open architecture and increased use of commercial systems.

-Additionally, the DDG 51 modernization program is currently modernizing the Hull, Mechanical, and Electrical (HM&E) and Combat Systems.
+Additionally, the DDG 51 modernization program was modernizing the Hull, Mechanical, and Electrical (HM&E) and Combat Systems.
 These combined upgrades support a reduction in manpower and operating costs, achieve expected service life, and allow the class to pace the projected threat well into the 21st century.

 NEWSLETTER